biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/exchange.md

 console.log(tradingRewardsCampaign)
 ```

-### Fetch the trading rewards points for an biyaliquid address
+### Fetch the trading rewards points for an biyachain address

 ```ts
 import { ChainGrpcExchangeApi } from '@biya-coin/sdk-ts'